StefanBanioi/Drones/ReadMe(1).txt

 Add --headless if you want to run the experiment without GUI.

+== HOW TO USE A CHECKPOINT ==

+If you already trained a model and its quite good and maybe you just want to continue working from that point onwards, use a checkpoint load for the next training session.
+Here's how to do it.

+Say you have this agent that you trained until the end and got this as the best agent:
+-> "C:\Users\UMRobotics\Desktop\IsaacLab\logs\skrl\Arm_Drone_Communication\2025-09-26_17-47-16_ppo_torch\checkpoints\best_agent.pt"

+How do you continue from this?

+USE : --checkpoint /PATH/TO/model.pth at the end of your command line

+You'll have something like this:

+skrl\train.py -- 'Your task' --num_env 'Number of environments' --headless 'With or without GUI' --checkpoint 'Your already trained model : /PATH/TO/model.pth'

+This will use the already trained model and continue working from it.

 == VISUALIZATION WITH TENSORBOARD ==

 If not already installed: